 With his own research, Dr. Schott studies public rhetoric, discourse, and communication, writing center studies, as well as scholarship in horror.

-Outside of UMSL, Dr. Schott spends his time writing, playing, and publishing music, making art in his sketchbooks, and watching every scary movie he might come across.
+Outside of UMSL, Dr. Schott spends his time writing, playing, and publishing music, making art with his wife, and watching every scary movie he might come across.

 Selected Publications, Talks, and Other Works